-As most of the things in here, to rent a house in Italy is quite bureaucratic.
-Most of the state agencies ask for a minimum of a two year contract (!).
+As with most of the things here, renting a house in Italy is quite bureaucratic.
+Most of the state agencies ask for a minimum of a two-year contract (!).
 We only wanted a place for three months and really struggled to find one.
 To our luck, the cousin of Tiago’s cousin – a real one this time – works as a state agent and had an apartment which could have been rented for a short period.
-We paid the three months in advance and it was all fine!
+We paid three months in advance and it was all fine!

-The location is perfect, right at Parma’s historical city centre.
+The location is perfect, right in Parma’s historical city centre.
 The apartment was furnished and although small, it was quite comfy.
 We really love it!

-If you are having difficulties to find a place for a short period, check some of these tips:
+If you are having difficulties finding a place for a short period, check some of these tips: